256B.0945 Residential services for children with severe emotional disturbance.

 (b) The commissioner shall set aside a portion not to exceed five percent of the federal funds earned under this section to cover the state costs of administering this section.
 Any unexpended funds from the set-aside shall be distributed to the counties in proportion to their earnings under this section.

 Subd.
 5. Quality measures.
-Counties must collect and report to the commissioner information on outcomes for services provided under this section using standardized tools that measure the impact of residential treatment programs on child functioning and/or behavior, living stability, and parent and child satisfaction consistent with the goals of section 245.4876, subdivision 1.
+Counties must collect and report to the commissioner information on outcomes for services provided under this section using standardized tools that measure the impact of residential treatment programs on child functioning and/or behavior, living stability, and parent and child satisfaction consistent with the goals of sections 245.4876, subdivision 1, and 256F.01.
 The commissioner shall designate standardized tools to be used and shall collect and analyze individualized outcome data on a statewide basis and report to the legislature by December 1, 2003.
 The commissioner shall provide standardized tools that measure child and adolescent functionality, placement stability, and satisfaction for youth and family members.

 Subd.
 6. Federal earnings.
 Use of new federal funding earned from services provided under this section is limited to:

 (1) increasing prevention and early intervention and supportive services to meet the mental health and child welfare needs of the children and families in the system of care;